philku/uconn-googleCloud/classes/02 Wordpress, HTML, and CSS/css.md

 }
 ```

-This will apply the given values for the font-size and color properties
+The above CSS will apply the given values for the font-size and color properties
 to the body selector.

-## CSS Syntax
-A CSS rule-set consists of a selector and a declaration block:

 ![CSS selector](https://www.w3schools.com/csS/selector.gif)

-The selector points to the HTML element you want to style.
+* The selector points to the HTML element you want to style.

-The declaration block contains one or more declarations separated by semicolons.
+* The declaration block contains one or more declarations separated by semicolons.

-Each declaration includes a CSS property name and a value, separated by a colon.
+* Each declaration includes a CSS property name and a value, separated by a colon.

-A CSS declaration always ends with a semicolon, and declaration blocks are surrounded by curly braces.
+* A CSS declaration always ends with a semicolon, and declaration blocks are surrounded by curly braces.

-In the following example all `<p> elements will be center-aligned, with a red text color:
+* In the following example all `<p>` elements will be center-aligned, with a red text color:

 ```HTML
 <!DOCTYPE html>